 As an intermediary, The Solutions Project believes in partnerships that are rooted in trust and equity.
 We wanted to hear directly from our partners and grantees about what is working and what isn’t when it comes to our grantmaking and integrated programs.

 The Solutions Project has partnered with Frontline Solutions to design and implement an ongoing evaluation of the impact of our grantmaking work through 2020.
 In 2017, the evaluation measured a baseline of both the effectiveness of the grantmaking process and grantee partners’ satisfaction with that process.
-In 2019, this evaluation process will guide us in our continued evolution to ensure we are moving towards 100% clean energy for all and a just transition, together.

 - Cultivate stronger and clearer communication with grantees.